- 2022 - Christmas

 Sweets are also made at home in many families, especially chocolates.
 Marzipan, nuts, nougat, dried fruit, almond, liquors like brandy, rum etc. are typical ingredients.
 You then make your own chocolate covered marzipan bars and all other kinds of small sweets.

-Another Christmas time event taking place throughout December is having people over for glögg and "apple-pieces".
+Glögg Another Christmas time event taking place throughout December is having people over for glögg and "apple slices" (æbleskiver).
 Glögg is originally Swedish and basically hot red wine and a squeeze of brandy or snaps, and with cinnamon, cardamom, raisins and pieces of almond.
-Glögg is served with a small hot cake of batter called "apple-pieces" even though they do not contain apple anymore.
+Glögg is served with a small hot cake of batter called "apple slices" even though they do not contain apple anymore.
 It is eaten with jam and sugar or icing sugar.
-In some families glögg and apple-pieces is a "Little Christmas Eve" tradition.
+In some families glögg and "apple slices" is a "Little Christmas Eve" (lillejuleaften) tradition.
 The "Little Christmas Eve" is the evening before Christmas, in Denmark the evening before December 23.

 The last days before Christmas are spent buying the few presents remaining, preparing food, hoping for the snow to fall if it is not yet there and thousands of other small things.
 On December 24, all shops close at noon so everything must be taken care of and bought before this deadline.

-Some families start with rice pudding.
+Some families start with rice pudding (Ris A La Mande) with cherry sauce.
 A whole almond is hidden in the pudding and whoever gets the almond receives the almond present, traditionally but not necessarily a marzipan pig.
-Afterwards most people have either duck, roast, turkey or goose served with potatoes, gravy, and cooked red cabbage.
+Afterwards most people have either duck, pork roast, turkey or goose served with sugar glazed potatoes, gravy, and cooked red cabbage (rødkål).
 If you did not start with rice pudding, you have a kind of cold rice pudding for dessert along with cherry sauce and, of course, the whole almond.
 Christmas beer, a sweet beer with very little alcohol, or juice is served with the porridge and red wine is common with the main course.

 After the Christmas dinner it is time to light the tree, walk around it and sing the Christmas carols, some of which are known all over the world but most are traditional Danish (see a short list with links below).